Allen Klein: Early life

-Aided by his friendship with music publisher Don Kirshner, a fellow alumnus of Upsala College, Klein worked as an accountant for the next several years, assisted by Henry Newfeld, a CPA who was a friend from school and the Army, and Marty Weinberg, another CPA, under the name Allen Klein and Company.
+Aided by his friendship with music publisher Don Kirshner, a fellow Upsala College alumnus, Klein worked as an accountant for the next several years, assisted by Henry Newfeld, a CPA who was a friend from school and the Army, and Marty Weinberg, another CPA, under the name Allen Klein and Company.
 Klein's clients included Ersel Hickey, Dimitri Tiomkin, Steve Lawrence, Eydie Gormé, Sam Cooke, Buddy Knox, Jimmy Bowen, Lloyd Price, Neil Sedaka, Bobby Darin, Bobby Vinton, Scepter Records, and the estate of Mike Todd.
-A key early contact was attorney Marty Machat, who frequently performed legal work for Klein over the years.
+A key early contact was attorney Marty Machat, who frequently did legal work for Klein.

-In June 1958 Klein married Betty Rosenblum, a Hunter College student seven years his junior.
-The couple had three children: Robin, Jody, and Beth.
+In June 1958, Klein married Betty Rosenblum, a Hunter College student seven years his junior.
+The couple had three children.

 Klein acquired a reputation as a tough negotiator who could bring money to his clients.
 Two of them, rockabilly singers Knox and Bowen, were owed royalties by Roulette Records.
 Morris Levy, co-owner of Roulette, was feared because of his organized crime connections.
 He was known to pay artists as little as possible.
 Klein persuaded him to pay Knox and Bowen the royalties they were owed over a four-year period.
 Klein's success with the Knox and Bowen negotiation brought him new clients, and he and Levy became lifelong friends.